robbieevans1/regex-tutorial/gist-template.md

 ## Summary

 A regular expression (regex) is a sequence of characters that specifies a search pattern in text.
-Here are a few different regular expressions:
+Here are a few different regular expressions that I have used in a simple password checker to see if the a password matches certain criteria:
 ```
 /[A-Z]/g
 /[a-z]/g